The Teachers’ Union of Ireland

 Post automatically advertised after Year 1

-Every teacher employed on a fixed-term contract with an employer will have that contract terminated at the end of year one.
+Every teacher on his/her fixed-term contract with an employer will have that contract terminated at the end of year one.
 The position will automatically be re-advertised and a new recruitment process undertaken.
 Therefore, the teacher will need to apply and interview for the position at the end of year one.
-If appointed for a second year (year 2), this is generally the ‘qualifying year’.
+If appointed for a second year (year 2), this is generally the 'qualifying year:

 Firstly, there is an agreement that teachers who have a CID for 18 hours or more can request to move to 22 hours and that this will be honoured by the employer.
 To avail of this, teachers must submit a H22 form, available from TUI (and/or appended to Circular Letter 11/09).
 If you have a CID for less than 18 hours, Circular Letter 59/16 (ETB and C&C sector) and Circular 49/2017 (Voluntary Secondary sector) compels employers to assign available hours, in the first instance, to teachers on part-time CIDs who wish to move to whole-time work.